andrewcooke/choochoo/docs/impulse.md

     miles or hours.

   * Rating of Perceived Exertion (RPE) x Duration.
-RPE describes "how hard" a workout was on a numeric scale (eg 0 to 9).
+RPE describes "how hard" a workout was on a numeric scale (eg. 0 to 9).

   * Average Heart Rate x Duration.